pesu-4gd/cie-website/ALL_CONTENT.md

 CIE Programs: Participate in EIE courses or the CIE Ignite Ideathon to connect with CoE projects.
 Research Projects: Apply for research opportunities by contacting center coordinators or faculty leads.
 Workshops and Events: Attend CoE-organized hackathons, seminars, or bootcamps announced via the CIE website.
-Direct Contact: Email cieprogram@pes.edu to inquire about internships, projects, or collaborations.
+Direct Contact: Email cieprogram@pes.edu to Enquire about internships, projects, or collaborations.
 Student Clubs: Join E-Cell or CMS to network with CoE researchers and participate in related events.
 Contact Us
 For more information or to explore opportunities with the Centers of Excellence: